-Jesus told another story, "The kingdom of God is like yeast that a woman mixes into some bread dough until it spreads throughout the dough."
+Telling another story, Jesus said, "The kingdom of God is like yeast that a woman mixes into some bread dough until it spreads throughout the dough."

 "The kingdom of God is also like treasure that someone hid in a field.
 Another man found the treasure and wanted it very much.
 So he buried it again.
 He was so filled with joy that he went and sold everything he had so he could buy that field where the treasure was."